“I no longer aspire to have a career.”

 This world of dream lives, not dream jobs, sheds light on those who never were able to achieve a dream job in the first place: people who had to take certain positions to support their families; who couldn’t afford to go to school and get a job that required a degree; who were discriminated against in the hiring process; who had to settle for the “good enough” job that gave them the flexibility to care for others at home.
 It takes away the pressure to get a “dream job,” when for many, the dream job was never possible to begin with.

 Focusing on dream lives rather than dream jobs dares us to dream about what our lives are — and who we are — outside of work.

 Of course, we can’t expect this to be done just by changing the way we think about work.
 We live in a world where we need to work to live.
 There are times when we can’t always work the way we want to, or get the salary we need from one job to support ourselves, or land even the “good enough job.”

-But by shifting away from the dream job, even by starting with our mindset, we get one step closer to our dream lives.
-It allows us to value ourselves not just for the work we do, but for the lives we live outside of work.
+But even by shifting our mindset away from the dream job, we get one step closer to our dream lives.
+We start to value ourselves not just for the work we do, but for the lives we live outside of work.

 So maybe it’s not that the dream job is dead.
 It’s that the dream job as we knew it — focusing just on doing what we love, what our purpose is, for 8+ hours a day — is dead.
 Now, a dream job is one that fits into our dream lives, not one that our lives workaround.
 Our dream job is less about what we’re giving to our work but rather what our work is giving us, whether it be a certain salary, benefits, convenience, or flexibility.
 Work becomes not a way to live but literally a way to make a living.

 We no longer dream of serving to do a job; we are dreaming of lives, and jobs, that serve us.